powerchordinc/code-challenge/front-end/README.md

 Please use git and separate your work on the challenges by commit or branch.

 To help get yourself started, and avoid any lengthy/tedious setup, feel free to use any "base" project that you'd like.
-We have a simple one here: [javascript-test](https://github.com/powerchordinc/javascript-test).

 # Fin
 ---